jordonez419/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+The main difference is that a stateful component deals directly with the current state of data that component is using to render things, while a functional component (which can also be stateful if desired) is simply just rendering what we tell it to regardless of the state.
+In other words, one deals and handles our state, the other doesnt.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+ComponentWillMount is basically the class component equivalent of the useEffect clean up function, it cleans up any neccesary things(like event listeners to prevent bubbling).

+ComponentWillUpdate is used for any preparation code that will happen before the render.

 3. Define stateful logic.

+Stateful logic is any code that will be run or used to handle state changes, an example of this is the common handleChanges and handleSubmit functions we create all the time to make our forms stateful

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: Here we arrange and define all the elements we will be instructing our test to interact with (For example, making a variable that represents the first name input in a form)

+Act: Now that we have our test elements defined, we will instruct the tester to interact with them (Like making it click a button, or type something on a field)

+Assert: Now that our action has happened, we are declaring what we expect to happen as a result of that action.
+(Like expecting an error message to appear if a user typed an invalid email in the)